-Although contactless payment technology has been around for years, it wasn’t until the eruption of the Covid-19 pandemic, that 80% of consumers began to utilize this available technology and contactless payments skyrocketed to an all-time high.
+Although contactless payment technology has been around for years, it wasn’t until the eruption of the Covid-19 pandemic, that 80% of consumers began to utilize this available technology-skyrocketing to an all-time high.

-The adoption of contactless payments is the new era of consumer transaction trends.
-Consumers can make a payment with a credit or debit card via their mobile wallet with smartphone applications like Apple Pay, Google Pay, or Samsung Pay, or the NFC chip embedded into their physical card without the need to swipe, dip, or key in their information.
+With contactless payments , consumers can make a payment with a credit or debit card via their mobile wallet with smartphone applications like Apple Pay, Google Pay, or Samsung Pay, or the NFC chip embedded into their physical card without the need to swipe, dip, or key in their information.
 Using NFC-enabled cards, mobile wallets, and QR codes encompasses a world of digital payment technology that will continue to develop.

 Contactless cards and mobile wallets use radio frequency identification (RFID) technology which emits radio waves from one equipped device to the other at a short-range distance.
 Card terminals and contactless cards must be equipped with near-field communication (NFC) capabilities to utilize RFID technology.